jaimeggb/food-vision-app-deployed-in-GCP/README.md

 - How to use Google Cloud's App Engine
 - How to use Google Cloud's AI Platform
 - How to debug Streamlit deployments using the Git Bash terminal, App Engine logs, desk research and extensive trial and error
+- Running machine learning apps such as this one on Google Cloud can cost 10€-20€/day
+  - Price is affected mostly by the number of models hosted on AI platform

 ## How to use:
 1. Fork the repository by Daniel Bourke